babyview-project/object-detection/analysis/vss-2026/README.md

 ## Tips and Best Practices

-1. **Matching Embeddings**: Use `--match_from_list` when comparing CLIP and DINOv3 to ensure the same images are used for both models.
+1. **Matching Embeddings**: In `01_compute_average_embeddings.ipynb`, set `MATCH_FROM_CLIP_LIST = True` when comparing CLIP and DINOv3 to ensure the same images are used for both models.

-2. **Filtering Categories**: Filter out low-quality categories before computing correlations to get more reliable results.
+2. **Filtering Categories**: Filter out low-quality categories in `02_filter_normalize_and_compute_rdm.ipynb` before computing correlations to get more reliable results.

-3. **Hierarchical Clustering**: The `reorganize_clip_rdm.py` script uses hierarchical clustering within category groups by default.
-Disable with `--no_clustering` if you prefer alphabetical sorting.
+3. **Hierarchical Clustering**: The `02_filter_normalize_and_compute_rdm.ipynb` notebook uses hierarchical clustering within category groups by default.
+Set `USE_CLUSTERING = False` if you prefer alphabetical sorting.

-4. **Parallel Processing**: The `compute_clip_category_rdm.py` script uses parallel loading by default.
-For very large datasets, you may want to adjust `--num_workers`.
+4. **Parallel Processing**: The `01_compute_average_embeddings.ipynb` notebook uses parallel loading by default.
+For very large datasets, you may want to adjust `NUM_WORKERS` in the configuration cell.

 5. **Memory Usage**: For large embedding sets, consider processing in batches or using memory-efficient loading options.
+You can disable parallel processing by setting `USE_PARALLEL = False`.

 6. **Visualization**: The RDM heatmaps are saved as high-resolution PNG files (300 DPI) suitable for publication.

+7. **Notebook Execution**: Execute notebooks sequentially (01 → 02 → 03 → 04) as each step depends on outputs from previous steps.
+Make sure to update configuration paths in each notebook before running.

+8. **Configuration Management**: Keep track of your configuration settings for reproducibility.
+Consider saving configuration cells separately or documenting your parameter choices.

 ---